-The clinical clerkship curriculum includes 84 weeks of clinical training in community hospitals, clinics, and private practice offices affiliated with the college from across the State of Michigan.
+The clinical clerkship curriculum includes 83 weeks of clinical training in community hospitals, clinics, and private practice offices affiliated with the college from across the State of Michigan.

-The third year curriculum consists of 48 weeks, including ambulatory family medicine, ambulatory internal medicine, ambulatory or in-patient pediatrics, in-patient internal medicine, neurology, psychiatry, obstetrics/gynecology, general surgery, and emergency medicine each in 4-week blocks.
+The third year curriculum consists of 51 weeks, transition from classroom to bedside, ambulatory family medicine, ambulatory internal medicine, ambulatory or in-patient pediatrics, in-patient internal medicine, neurology, psychiatry, obstetrics/gynecology, general surgery, and emergency medicine each in 4-week blocks.
 In addition, anesthesia and radiology each in 2-week blocks.

-The fourth year curriculum consists of 36 weeks.
-Of those 36 weeks, 16 are required to be completed within our Statewide Campus System hospitals.
+The fourth year curriculum consists of 32 weeks.
+Of those 32 weeks, 12 are required to be completed within our Statewide Campus System hospitals.
 The remaining 20 weeks are required to be completed within either the Statewide Campus System or any institution approved by the College of Osteopathic Medicine with advanced planning and scheduling on the part of the student.
-Within the 36 weeks, students will be required to complete 8 weeks in a surgical field and 12 weeks in a medicine related field.
+Within the 32 weeks, students will be required to complete 8 weeks in a surgical field and 12 weeks in a medicine related field.
 A list of possible rotations for each field is available from the College of Osteopathic Medicine.